 Lecturer on Law

-Amir is also an Adjunct Professor of Law at Georgetown Law, where he teaches a course on constitutional litigation.
-He serves as Vice Chair of the American Bar Association’s Committee for National Security & Civil Liberties, on the Legal Advisory Council for the Fair Punishment Project, and as a member of the Edward Coke Appellate Inn of Court.
-Amir graduated magna cum laude from Harvard Law School.
-He previously clerked for Judge Raymond C. Fisher on the U.S. Court of Appeals for the Ninth Circuit and Justice Marshall Rothstein on the Supreme Court of Canada.
+Mr. Ali is on the Board of The Appellate Project, a nonprofit that seeks to empower students of color to enter and thrive in the appellate profession.
+He is also a Fellow of the American Bar Foundation, serves on the Legal Advisory Council for the Fair Punishment Project, and is a member of the Edward Coke Appellate Inn of Court.
+He graduated magna cum laude from Harvard Law School and clerked on the U.S. Court of Appeals for the Ninth Circuit and Supreme Court of Canada.